codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 * The [runtime environment]({{site.baseurl}}/docs/enterprise/behind-the-firewall/) that will run this pipeline
 * The size of the machine that will run this pipeline (available options depend on your pricing plan)
 * The [public logs and badges]({{site.baseurl}}/docs/configure-ci-cd-pipeline/build-status/) information which are very useful for open source projects developed with Codefresh
+* External resources

+### Concurrency policy

 The concurrency limits are very important as they allow you to define how many instances of a pipeline can run in parallel when multiple commits or multiple pull requests take place.
+Notice these limits are *unrelated* with parallelism [within a single pipeline]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/).

 {% include
 image.html